Jumio/mobile-sdk-ios/docs/known_issues.md

     - [Language Changes at Runtime](#language-changes-at-runtime)
 - [User Was Not Asked for Face Capturing](#user-was-not-asked-for-face-capturing)
 - [Country Missing from the Country List](#country-missing-from-the-country-list)

+## App Crash at Launch Using Simulator
+The app works fine for actual devices, but crashes at launch on simulator due to the following or similar error:

+_dyld: Library not loaded: /System/Library/Frameworks/Combine.framework/Combine_
+_Referenced from: /Users/.../mobile-sdk-ios-master/sample/Build/Jumio.framework/Jumio_
+_Reason: image not found_

+Please note that as of SDK version 4.0.0, due to SDK obfuscation the simulator is required to use the latest iOS version.

+## Cropped TableView in Document Selection for iOS 15
+For SDK 3.9.2 and below, document type selection appears to be cut off at the top when using defaultUI with iOS 15 and above.
+This bug occurs when customization attribute `disableBlur` is set to `true`.

 ## SDK Version Not Compatible after Xcode 13 Update
 After updating to and archiving / exporting an app with Xcode 13, Jumio SDK cannot be initialized and throws the following exception, despite the fact that SDK version and all framework versions appear to be correct: